NilPointer-Software/bdfd-wiki/src/bdscript/botTyping.md

 # $botTyping
-This tells Discord that the bot is typing.
+This function tells Discord that the bot is typing.

 ## Syntax
 ```